 Background

-I received a Ph.D. in Religious Ethics from the University of Chicago in 1999.
-I have taught at Rutgers University Camden since 2000, including courses in Children’s Rights, Evil, Biomedical Ethics, Religion and Culture, Introduction to the Bible, and Philosophical and Religious Perspectives on Childhood.
+I received a Ph.D. in Religious Ethics from the University of Chicago in 1999 and have taught at Rutgers University Camden since 2000, including courses in Children’s Rights, Evil, Biomedical Ethics, Religion and Culture, Introduction to the Bible, and Philosophical and Religious Perspectives on Childhood.
+I was awarded a 2006 Board of Trustees Research Fellowship for Scholarly Excellence and a 2005 Provost’s Award for Teaching Excellence.
+I live in Philadelphia in the US with my family and grew up in the United Kingdom.

 Children's Rights C1 FINAL COVER DESIGN